 It’s important to note that not all skydiving experiences are the same.
 There are several factors to take into account before booking your jump.
 These factors include the airplane type the skydiving center uses, the exit altitude and the operation’s reputation for both safety and customer service.

 A good rule of thumb is to do your research.
 The most common error consumers make when purchasing a skydive is to make their decisions based on price.
-Cheapest isn’t always best.
+The cheapest isn’t always best.
 Skydiving involves the use of expensive equipment such as airplanes and parachute equipment – both of which are costly to attain and maintain.
 Like selecting a heart surgeon, you want the most qualified, not the least expensive as skydiving is an activity that has a risk quotient that has the potential for injury or death (something we take very seriously).

 Be sure that the altitudes are well stated when purchasing your skydive.
 There’s a big difference between a 10,000′ jump and a 13,500′ jump.
 While 10,000 feet is high, the free fall time is nearly 30 seconds shorter than that of a jump to 13,500 feet.
 If you’re looking to have the ultimate experience, altitude is definitely something to consider as the experience goes by very quickly.